Best Ways to Measure and Increase Marketing ROI

 The decision making doesn’t just stop there.
 You must look at the ROI, based on an aggregate campaign.
 Independent of this analysis, answers the question, “do I invest in Campaign X and Campaign Y, or either X or Y?”
 For this reasoning, you must clearly define the formula and the elements that make up the formula.

-When you’re determining how to calculate marketing ROI, you need to define the elements that make up the investment.
+When you’re determining how to calculate marketing ROI, define the elements that make up the investment.
 Here’s the marketing ROI formula:

 The marketing ROI benchmarks are the same, as any fixed investment benchmark.
-Defining a benchmark is paramount to how a business or association will measure the success of their marketing strategy.
+Defining a benchmark is paramount to how a business will measure the success of their marketing strategy.

 To determine if the marketing strategy is successful, following is an ROI measurement process to consider: